petrgazarov/Maildog/README.md

 - [ ] See search results instantly (typeahead search)
 - [ ] Edit text style in their emails (font, font-size, font-color, font weight and indentation)
 - [ ] label and organize emails in folders
-- [ ] Chat with other users in real time
-- [ ] View their chat history

 ## Design Docs
 * [View Wireframes][views]